TheColorman/NixvimChad/README.md

 ![nvimchad.png](./assets/nixvimchad.png)

 > [!WARNING]
 > NixvimChad depends on features not currently present in upstream NixVim.
 The flake inputs for NixvimChad are therefore pointed to [my own fork of NixVim](https://github.com/thecolorman/nixvim).
-The input will be changed once upstream has the required features (see the fork diff for the features NixvimChad requires).
+The input will be changed once upstream has the required features (see [the fork diff](https://github.com/nix-community/nixvim/compare/main...TheColorman:nixvim:main) for the features NixvimChad requires).

+> [!IMPORTANT]
+> NixvimChad is developed for my own personal use, so I can't guarantee quality or that everything will work properly.
+For example, some NvChad plugins rely on hardcoded paths to `~/.local/share/nvim/lazy/`, as they would ordinarily be installed there, instead of the Nix store.
+Whenever I run intro a problem I try to fix it, and if you open an issue I'll probably take a look at that too, but you should expect there to be bugs.

 ## Try